octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.2.14 - 2024-06-21 =
+* Link URLs in imports table for easier access
+* Do geocoding requests with OSM first and Google as fallback plus filters to change order of geocoding service and API keys
+* Add a link to documentation for field mapping
+* Correct parameters passed through to 'houzez_property_feed_import_object' when creating third party import

 = 2.2.13 - 2024-06-14 =
 * Geocode address automatically after XML/CSV imports if a) no lat lng mapped or exists already and b) 'show map' field is mapped